pulp-platform/Deeploy/README.md

 ## License

-Unless specified otherwise in the respective file headers, all code checked into this repository is made available under a permissive license.
+Unlesss specified otherwise in the respective file headers, all code checked into this repository is made available under a permissive license.
 All software sources and tool scripts are licensed under Apache 2.0, except for files contained in the `scripts` directory, which are licensed under the MIT license, and files contained in the `DeeployTest/Tests`directory, which are licensed under the [Creative Commons Attribution-NoDerivates 4.0 International](https://creativecommons.org/licenses/by-nd/4.0) license (CC BY-ND 4.0).

 ## Getting started